 The Computer Engineering graduate program has established the following program educational objectives.
 Graduates of the program will:

-The Computer Engineering graduate program has established the following student outcomes:
+The Computer Engineering graduate program has established the following student outcomes.
+Graduates will develop:

 a. an ability to apply advanced knowledge of mathematics, science, and engineering to identify, formulate and solve complex engineering problems in a specialized area, such as computer architecture, embedded systems, computer networks, artificial intelligence, cybersecurity, and systems design.